ljsinclair/featurebase-docs/docs/tools/fbsql/fbsql-loader-command.md

 # Load data from TOML configuration files

-Run the `loader` command with appropriate flags to load data from a specified data source to an existing FeatureBase database.
+The `loader` command reads configuration data from an appropriately formatted TOML file.

 ## Before you begin